One Plus – Graduate Transition Program

 Applications are online via Calvary Careers.

-At Calvary Health Care Adelaide we recognise that a comprehensive Orientation to your new work place is paramount in ensuring that you are able to perform your role as a member of the nursing staff division effectively.
+At Calvary Health Care South Australia, we recognise that a comprehensive Orientation to your new workplace is paramount in ensuring that you are able to perform your role as a member of the nursing staff division effectively.

-The Making a Difference program was born from a simple idea, that over the years has grown and matured so that it is now part of the fabric of the one plus graduate nurse program at Calvary Health Care Adelaide (CHCA).
+The Make a Difference program was born from a simple idea, that over the years has grown and matured so that it is now part of the fabric of the one plus graduate nurse program at Calvary Health Care South Australia (CHCSA).

-The Making a Difference Project has grown into what it is today because of the dedication and hard work that the CHCA graduate nurses have afforded it each year.
+The Making a Difference Project has grown into what it is today because of the dedication and hard work that the CHCSA graduate nurses have afforded it each year.

-Calvary Health Care Adelaide Graduate Nurse Graduation Celebration
+Calvary Health Care South Australia Graduate Transition Program Graduation

-Each year Calvary Health Care Adelaide hold a graduate nurse graduation event to celebrate the successes of that the graduate nurses who have satisfactorily completed the oneplus graduate program.
+Each year Calvary Health Care South Australia holds a graduate transition program graduation event to celebrate the successes of the graduate nurses and midwives who have satisfactorily completed the one plus graduate program.

 Why did I choose Calvary to complete my GNP?